-Since 2014, Wheels4Water has raised more than $950,000 and helped more than 18,500 people receive safe water, sanitation, and hygiene training.
+From 2014 – 2020, Wheels4Water raised more than $1 million and helped more than 19,000 African people receive safe water, sanitation, and hygiene training.
 How did we do it?
 We combined our passion for making an impact with storytelling and networking and began fighting the global water crisis in tangible, lasting ways.

 During one of our discovery trips to Eastern and Sub-Saharan Africa, we saw firsthand the devastating effects of unsafe drinking water on individuals, families, and communities.
 We were shocked to see how entire generations were affected by waterborne diseases and infection, with little support from the local government.
 The faces and stories stuck with us, we knew we had to do something.
 Upon returning home, we began brainstorming how we—a branding and creative agency—could make a difference.